okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 #### Use variables

-The Okta Sign-In Widget template is written using [Mustache](http://mustache.github.io/mustache.5.html) and uses predefined variables to insert relevant values into the widget.
+The Okta sign-in page template is written with [Mustache](http://mustache.github.io/mustache.5.html) and uses predefined variables to insert relevant values into the sign-in page.
 To see the variables in a code sample, refer to the error page default code in the code editor.
-See [Use the embedded HTML editor](#use-the-embedded-html-editor).
+See [Use the code editor](#use-the-code-editor).

 Variables with double curly braces (`{{`) return escaped HTML by default.
 Escaping allows you to show "special" characters in HTML.
 For example, `<p>hello</p>` displays as a paragraph element and the `<p>` tags don't render.
 For the `<p>` tags to render, escape or replace the `<p>` tags by using `&lt;p&gt; hello &lt;/p&gt;`.
 In this example, `&lt;p&gt;` escapes `<` and `&lt;/p&gt;` escapes `>`.